-Work is proceeding to reach compliance with the NTIA narrowband rules for 162-174 MHz and 406.1-420 MHz.
+Work is proceeding to reach compliance with the NTIA narrowband rules for 162-174 MHz and 406.1-420 MHz as quickly as possible subject to the availability of funds as required by U.S. law.

 G.5 Sharing of system/spectrum with other Federal agencies and/or non-Federal entities